viv511/viv511/README.md

 <p align="center">

 Hi!
 My name is Vivek Mehta, an ambitious High School senior with a love for **computer science**!
+I'll be joining Carnegie Mellon in the fall studying CS in the class of '29!

 I love to code because I love breaking down problems into smaller parts, utilizing my problem-solving and creative skills.
 I love sharing this passion with others & I'm always excited to meet new people.